osmandapp/docs/content/osmand/start-with/first-steps.md

 {% data reusables.general.android-ios-switcher %}

-[Trip recording](/osmand/plugins/trip-recording) is a special tool packaged as OsmAnd plugin that allows to recording all movements into track using the device's GPS.
+[Trip recording](/osmand/plugins/trip-recording) is a special tool packaged as OsmAnd plugin that allows to record all movements into track using the device's GPS.

 {% default %}